iTaybb/pySmartDL/README.md

 **Using pip**

     Make sure python-pip is installed on you system.
-If you are using virtualenv, then pip is alredy installed into environments created by vertualenv.
+If you are using virtualenv, then pip is alredy installed into environments created by virtualenv.
 Run pip to install pySmartDL:

     ``pip install pySmartDL``